junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Dammit!"
 Ellen notices and turns back.

+"Mom!"
+Jo yells back from the edge of the road, desperate and scared.

 They are about the only two left on the road outside the woods now.

 The first grey cloud shoots down, landing on the roadside, forming into the shape of an angel.
 Dust flies around the figure, like a bomb just hits the ground.